startable/startable-standard/StarTable format specification.md

 *atomic value*.
 The detailed content of blocks depends on the block type.

 Sheets are contained in a file.
-Some file formats (such as CSV) are best suited to containing only one sheet, while others (e.g. Excel workbook) can contain multiple sheets.
+Some file formats (such as CSV) can contain only one sheet, while others (e.g. Excel workbook) can contain multiple sheets.
 Since the StarTable format is file-format agnostic, files are not part of the StarTable format proper, and a detailed discussion of file formats is beyond the scope of this